 Required skills and abilities:

 · Teamwork: Develop and maintain positive relationships, ability to balance work schedules and demands, provide and accept feedback, seek to resolve conflict through communication and collaboration, use effective verbal and written communication, listen and communicate effectively.
-Successfully function within a project team, work closely with project team members, provide clear direction for team members on projects or tasks that you manage, and take direction from a project manager on projects or tasks managed by others.
+Successfully function within a project team, work closely with project team members, and take direction from a project manager.

 · Research: Conduct background research in various sources including ethnographies, soils/environmental/cultural background, SHPO databases, GLO plats, land patents/historic maps, and tax assessments.
 Have the ability to recognize the need for and to locate additional background or archival resources.

-· Writing: Possession of strong technical writing skills.
-Ability to contribute to all types of culture resource related products, including (but not limited to) research, inventory, resource evaluation, and monitoring plans and reports.
-Ability to contribute to high quality products with knowledge and understanding of appropriate style for the document.
+· Writing: Sufficient technical writing skills to contribute to deliverables.
+Contribute to research, inventory, resource evaluation, and monitoring plans and reports; the ability to contribute to high quality products with knowledge and understanding of appropriate style for the document.

 How to Apply:

-Please submit a letter of interest, résumé with three references, and one writing sample from a recent survey, preferably either a historic context or physical description and National Register evaluation of a surveyed resource to Human Resources at HR@hrassoc.com.
+Please submit a letter of interest, résumé with three references, and an optional short writing sample (CRM report preferred; an educational thesis will not be accepted) to Human Resources at HR@hrassoc.com.

 No phone calls, please.
 Only qualified candidates with an advanced degree will be considered for interviews.
 Interviews will be conducted with qualified applicants as they apply, and position will remain open until filled.